 I’m guilty of this as well, though clothing isn’t my poison.
 I can spend hours at an office supply store or a bookstore.
 But why?
 I don’t need anything, and I usually just end up wasting money in addition to wasting time.

 In order to avoid this, my best advice is to avoid the store altogether.
 If you’re bored and looking for something to do, wasting money as well as time probably isn’t the answer.
 Instead, you can go for a hike, go to a park, or check out a local museum.
 These things get you out of the house and have the benefit of keeping you active.

 People You Don’t Want to Deal With

-One of the biggest time sucks of all is dealing with people that you don’t actually want to be dealing with.
+One of the biggest time wasters of all is people that you don’t actually want to be dealing with.
 These can be family members, friends of friends, or even that pesky busy-body coworker.

 Sometimes, we have no choice but to deal with these people.
 We have to be respectful and cordial, right?
 But, we don’t have to let them waste more of our time than necessary.
 Don’t let yourself get roped into hanging out with someone you don’t really like (unless it’s an in-law or someone important to your partner – have some common sense here).

 You also don’t have to waste time at an event making small talk with people you don’t like.
 If someone you don’t want to deal with starts engaging you, politely excuse yourself to use the restroom, get a drink, or say hi to someone else who just arrived.
 You don’t need to feel trapped engaging with people that you don’t want to be engaging with.
 It’s a waste of your time, and theirs as well.
 It gives them the opportunity to interact with people who actually want to be interacting with them.

 Another huge waste of time is doing things we don’t really want to do.
 This can be with people we don’t like (a double whammy of wasted time!) or things we aren’t interested in with people we do like.